decisionhub/documentation/docs/Collect Submissions/2-setup-form.md

 ---
-layout: default
-title: Set up your form
+sidebar_label: Set up your form
-parent: Collect submissions
-nav_order: 2
-permalink: /docs/forms/setup-form
 ---

 # Step 2: Set up your form

-{: .no_toc }

-## On this page

-{: .no_toc .text-delta }

-1. TOC
-   {: toc }

 ## Set up your form